awsdocs/amazon-ec2-user-guide/doc_source/hosting-wordpress.md

 **Increase Capacity**
 If your WordPress blog becomes popular and you need more compute power or storage, consider the following steps:
 + Expand the storage space on your instance\.
-For more information, see [Modifying the Size, Performance, or Type of an EBS Volume](ebs-modify-volume.md)\.
+For more information, see [Amazon EBS Elastic Volumes](ebs-modify-volume.md)\.
 + Move your MySQL database to [Amazon RDS](https://aws.amazon.com/rds) to take advantage of the service's ability to scale easily\.
 + Migrate to a larger instance type\.
 For more information, see [Changing the Instance Type](ec2-instance-resize.md)\.
 + Add additional instances\.
 For more information, see [Tutorial: Increase the Availability of Your Application on Amazon EC2](ec2-increase-availability.md)\.